fkyprianou/deved-platform/content/blog/en/live-captions-api-is-in-beta.md

 # Advantages for developers.

-* Live Captions is enabled by default for all projects.
+* Live Captions are enabled by default for all projects.
 * Your application is already sending media streams to the Media Router.
 * No need to further strain your users' computers and/or mobile devices by sending another stream to be transcribed.
 * No third-party transcription library/service to learn and implement.